llvm/circt/docs/RationaleSeq.md

 - **reset**: Signal to set the state to 'resetValue'.
 Optional.
 - **resetValue**: A value which the state is set to upon reset.
 Required iff 'reset' is present.
+- **name**: A name for the register, defaults to `""`.
+Inferred from the textual SSA value name, or passed explicitly in builder APIs.
+The name will be passed to the `sv.reg` during lowering.
+- **innerSym**: An optional symbol to refer to the register.
+The symbol will be passed to the `sv.reg` during lowering if present.

 ```mlir
 %q = seq.compreg %input, %clk [, %reset, %resetValue ] : $type(input)